BulgariaDestinations

 Ovech Fortress

-Located in the heart of Lovech, Bulgaria, Ovech Fortress stands as a testament to the rich history and architectural prowess of the Second Bulgarian Empire.
+Located above the town of Provadia in northeastern Bulgaria, Ovech Fortress is one of the country’s most impressive medieval strongholds.
+It stands as a testament to the rich history and architectural prowess of the Second Bulgarian Empire.
 As one of the most popular castles in Bulgaria, it attracts thousands of visitors every year who are eager to immerse themselves in its intriguing past.

 The fortress offers a unique glimpse into medieval life through its well-preserved ruins and imposing walls.
 This medieval stone fortress stands tall on a rocky hill, overlooking the town and offering magnificent panoramic views of the surrounding landscape.
 Stepping foot within its ancient walls feels like stepping back in time, immersing visitors in a world of rich history and enchanting tales.